atomic14/chatgpt-memory/README.md

 Play guessing games with the bot "Let's play a game, you think of something and I'll guess it".

 Hangman is interesting - particularly in terms of what the bot stores in the memory.
+If you really want Hangman to work then you are better off using a plugin: https://github.com/atomic14/chatgpt-hangman

 # Some challenges